napari/napari.github.io/fundamentals/shapes.md

 ## creating a new shapes layer

-As you can add new shapes to a shapes layer using the various shape creation tools, it is possible to create a brand new empty shapes layers by clicking the new shapes layer button above the layers list.
+As you can add new shapes to a shapes layer using the various shape creation tools, it is possible to create a brand-new empty shapes layers by clicking the new shapes layer button above the layers list.
 The shape of the shapes layer is defined by the shapes inside it, and so as you add new shapes the shape will adjust as needed.